Schwartzblat/pork_ctf/README.md

 1. Build the android app using Android Studio or ./gradlew assemble or download the pre-built apk from the releases.
 2. Install the app on an android emulator or device.
-3. Run the app regularly
+3. Run the app regularly and the server will be started.
-4. Start playing around with another app in the same emulator or with the pc with adb forwarding.

 ## Given details: